Vapor Quality Explained: Get the Most from Your Vaporizer

 Ball Vape ★★★★★ ★★★★ ★★★★★

-Temperature and Its Effect on Vapor
+Temperature and Its Effect on Vapour

-• ~170 °C (338 °F): Little visible vapor, but the most intense terpene flavor.
-Great for flavor chasers.
+• ~170 °C: Little visible vapour, but the most intense terpene flavour.
+Ideal for connoisseurs.

-• ~190 °C (374 °F): Good balance between vapor volume and taste.
+• ~190 °C: Good balance between vapour volume and flavour.
 The sweet spot for most users.

-Material Preparation for Best Vapor
+Material Preparation for Best Vapour

 Moisture